Meeting List

 Playing with Kali Linux

-5:00 PM on October 22nd, 2019
+October 22nd, 2019

 Kali Linux is a household name in the world of cybersecurity, and for good reason.
 Bring your laptops and you'll have a chance to try this ethical hacking and pentesting-focused Linux distro on your own computer via a Live USB provided by us!
 Or at least bring an appetite for free pizza, since we've got that too!